adityjhaa/trading-simulator/README.md

 -   He/she can choose to view in some pre-defined time ranges (e.g. 1 month, 6 month, 1 year, etc.).

--   He/she can choose between a number of technical filters for enhanced analysis (e.g. MACD, RSI, SMA).
+-   He/she can choose between a number of technical indicators for enhanced analysis (e.g. MACD, RSI, SMA).

 -   Adjustment of range with the help of the range-slider facilitates the experience even more.

 ![](.//media/image1.png)
 <br><br>

-An example of filters is shown below.
+An example of indicators is shown below.

 ![](.//media/image6.png)
 <br><br>